Bloodlust!: Production

-Bloodlust! is an adaptation of Richard Connell's short story "The Most Dangerous Game", first published in Collier's magazine in 1924.
+Bloodlust! is an uncredited adaptation of Richard Connell's short story "The Most Dangerous Game", first published in Collier's magazine in 1924.
 Versions of the story have been made as theatrical films, shorts and made-for-television movies at least 17 times between 1932 and 2016.

 Bloodlust! was filmed in 1959 at Screencraft Studios in Hollywood by Cinegraf Productions, but it was not released by Crown International Pictures until 13 September 1961, when it premiered in San Diego, California, on a double bill with The Devil's Hand.
 The film was distributed by Astral Films in Canada in 1963 and was also released in Mexico and the Soviet Union, although at unspecified dates.

 Lilyann Chauvin's first name is misspelled "Lylyan" on both American and Mexican posters and lobby cards for the film.
 She and Graff share top billing on them despite her minor role in the movie.

 Reception

 Critical reception of the movie was poor.
 In a review of its co-feature, The Devil's Hand, film critic Margaret Harford wrote just one succinct paragraph about Bloodlust!: "Wilton Graff, another veteran actor turned to villainy, plays a mad scientist in the companion feature.
 The title is 'Blood Lust.' which should be sufficient warning for anyone."

 The anonymous reviewer in "Feature Reviews" in BoxOffice magazine's issue of 20 November 1961 had more to say, but nothing that was much better.
 He or she wrote that "little, if anything, is left to the individual viewer's imagination" in Bloodlust! and that star Graff "doesn't bring much conviction to the killer doctor part," while "the four young people ... emerge as one-dimensional actors."
 In summary, the reviewer said, "... this seems to let emotion-mad humans go on all out on a killing spree, and while the adventure-action audiences will find what's happening relatively engrossing, the discriminating won't be able to contain their bored feelings."

 In a short review, British film critic Phil Hardy dismissed Bloodlust! as "a wretched misuse of the Richard Connell story" and called the Dr. Baleau character a "dismal pervert pursuing teenagers whose bodies he stores in glass tanks."

 Bloodlust! could be mistaken for the similarly-titled Blood Lust, one of multiple English language titles of the 1977 West German film Moskito der Schänder (literally, Mosquito the Rapist).
 It and the 1970 American movie Blood Mania shared a "combo" poster of both movies that was used to promote a drive-in theatre double-feature.
 Both films carried R-ratings in the USA, which required people under age 17 to be accompanied by a parent or an adult guardian.